Exploring Work Ethic: How to Define and Showcase It

 Connecting With Your Work

-To truly showcase your work ethic, you must find a way to connect with and believe in what you're working on.
-If this seems impossible, you might need to do some soul-searching and try to identify aspects of your job that you feel excited about and meaningful to you.
+To truly showcase good workplace ethics, you must find a way to connect with and believe in what you're working on.
+If this seems impossible, you might need to do some soul-searching to identify aspects of your job that you find exciting and meaningful.

 An Employee Connecting With Their Work

-The more you get excited about your organization's goals and mission, the more driven you'll be to do your best work and act as a responsible and dependable team member.
+The more you get excited about your organization's goals and mission, the more driven you'll be to do your best work and be a responsible, dependable team member.

 Managing Time